-Mr. Feitler has served as a Director of TC Manufacturing Co. since 1974.
+Mr. Feitler has served as a Director of TC Manufacturing Co. (a manufacturer of flexible packaging) since 1974.
 He also served as a Director of Strattec Security Corp. from 1995 to 2012.
 From 1968 to 1996, Mr. Feitler was President and Chief Operating Officer of the Company.

 Mr. Feitler worked for the Company as its President and Chief Operating Officer for 28 years.
 His intimate knowledge of the Company and industry are invaluable.
-He continues to be an active director or trustee of many other public and private entities and he brings that experience to the Company.
+He continues to be an active director or trustee of other private entities and he brings that experience to the Company.